glentner/CmdKit/docs/source/api/app.rst

 :mod:`cmdkit.app`
 =================

-The :class:`~Application` class provides structure to commandline interfaces.
+The :class:`~Application` class provides structure to command-line interfaces.
 Create a new derived application class to share the common boilerplate among all the entry-points in your project.